 Australia has pledged to reduce emissions by 5% below 2000 base level emissions by 2020 under Copenhagen.
 In addition to this 2020 pledge, Australia has a commitment under the Kyoto Protocol’s second commitment period (2013-2020) to limit average yearly emissions to 99.5% of 1990 base levels.
 We rated these targets Inadequate.
 Taking into account LULUCF accounting rules for the second commitment period and special provisions of the Kyoto Protocol that apply to Australia, the CAT assesses that emissions in Australia could increase much above those inadequate target levels.

-Up until the time of repeal, the implemented climate policy was effective and was projected to have been sufficient to meet Australia’s unconditional Copenhagen pledge for a 5% reduction from 2000 levels by 2020.
-Our new, post-repeal assessment shows, however, that this target is no longer in reach and the currently proposed new legislation will result in emissions increasing by 49-57% above 1990 levels.
-Set against Australia’s pledge base year of 2000, the repeal of the climate legislation by Australia will likely lead to an increase of about 12-18% above year 2000 base level emissions, rather than the 5% reduction pledged.
+In 2014, the Australian Government repealed core elements of Clean Energy Future Plan.
+Up until the time of repeal, the implemented climate policy was effective and was projected to have been sufficient to meet Australia’s unconditional Copenhagen pledge (CAT, 2013) for a 5% reduction from 2000 levels by 2020.
+Our post-repeal assessment shows, however, that this target is no longer in reach and the currently proposed new legislation will result in emissions increasing by 12-18% above 2000 emissions levels, rather than the 5% reduction pledged.